DeMeco Ryans: Houston Texans

-Ryans was selected with the first pick of the second round (33rd overall) in the 2006 NFL Draft by the Texans.
-He was the highest-selected Alabama linebacker since Dwayne Rudd was drafted 20th overall by the Minnesota Vikings in 1997.
+Ryans was selected with the first pick of the second round (33rd overall) in the 2006 NFL draft by the Texans.
+He was the highest-selected Alabama linebacker since Dwayne Rudd was selected 20th overall by the Minnesota Vikings in 1997.
 Though Ryans had been an outside linebacker in college, he earned the starting middle linebacker position due to his excellent performance in the preseason.
 In his first game, Ryans recorded a league-high 12 solo tackles against the Philadelphia Eagles.
-He had an overwhelming impact as a rookie linebacker for the Texans, leading the team in tackles in the first half of the 2006 season.
-He was named AFC Defensive Player of the Week for his Week 13 game against the Oakland Raiders.
+He had an overwhelming impact as a rookie, leading the Texans in tackles in the first half of the 2006 season.
+Ryans was named AFC Defensive Player of the Week for his performance during a Week 13 23–14 victory over the Oakland Raiders in which he recorded 15 tackles, three pass deflections, a sack, a forced fumble, a fumble recovery, and an interception.

-Ryans was named the AP NFL Defensive Rookie of the Year after finishing second in the league with 155 total tackles (Zach Thomas 165), 31 more tackles than the next rookie (Detroit Lions linebacker Ernie Sims).
-He was named to the NFL All-Rookie Team.
-In 2007, Ryans was named a first-team All-Pro linebacker and was selected to the Pro Bowl twice in 2007 and 2009.
+Ryans was named the AP NFL Defensive Rookie of the Year after finishing second in the league with 155 total tackles (Zach Thomas led the NFL with 165), 31 more tackles than the next rookie (Detroit Lions linebacker Ernie Sims).
+Ryans was also named to the NFL All-Rookie Team.
+In 2007, Ryans was named a first-team All-Pro linebacker and was selected to the Pro Bowl in 2007 and 2009.

 On March 30, 2010, Ryans signed a six-year extension worth $48 million, including $21.75 million guaranteed.

 Philadelphia Eagles

-On March 20, 2012, Ryans was traded to the Philadelphia Eagles in exchange for a 2012 fourth-round draft pick (used on Ben Jones) and a swap of third-round picks between the two teams (used on Brandon Brooks and Nick Foles) Ryans was immediately inserted as the team's starting Middle Linebacker.
-Although the Eagles were 4-12, Ryans still made plays, leading the team in tackles with 113 while adding a sack and interception.
+On March 20, 2012, Ryans was traded to the Philadelphia Eagles in exchange for a 2012 fourth-round draft pick (used on Ben Jones) and a swap of third-round picks between the two teams (used on Brandon Brooks and Nick Foles).
+Ryans was immediately inserted as the team's starting middle linebacker.
+Although the Eagles were 4–12, Ryans still made plays, leading the team in tackles with 113 while adding a sack and interception.

 In 2013, Ryans improved even further, leading the team in tackles once more with 127, while also recording career highs in sacks (4.0), interceptions (2), and interception return yardage (46).
-On January 4, 2014, he had 10 tackles and his first career playoff interception in his first playoff game with the Eagles, a close 26–24 loss to the New Orleans Saints.
+On January 4, 2014, he had 10 tackles and his first postseason interception during a narrow 26–24 loss to the New Orleans Saints.

 On November 3, 2014, Ryans was placed on injured reserve after tearing his Achilles tendon.

 Ryans was released on February 24, 2016.